WombatFromHell/veridian-controller/README.md

           ];
         };

-        # somewhere else in your home-manager config...
+        # otherwise, you can use veridian-controller in your home-manager config
-        # rename 'unit-example.nix' to something like 'veridian.nix'
+        # rename 'hm-unit-example.nix' to something like 'veridian.nix'
+        #
-        imports = [ ./veridian.nix ];
+        # imports = [ ./home/veridian.nix ];
-        veridian-controller.enable = true;
+        # veridian-controller.enable = true;
       };
     };
   };